-35 HUD 24 CFR § 576.102 Prohibition against involuntary family separation; 24 CFR § 5.403 Definitions-Family; 24 CFR §570.3 Definitions - Household; 24 CFR 5.105(a) Nondiscrimination and equal opportunity)
+&lt;sup>35 HUD 24 CFR § 576.102 Prohibition against involuntary family separation; 24 CFR § 5.403 Definitions-Family; 24 CFR §570.3 Definitions - Household; 24 CFR 5.105(a) Nondiscrimination and equal opportunity)

-- □ Shelters are encouraged to accommodate participant's pets if at all possible. - □ There are no fees or rent charged to a shelter participant. - Providers will outline in writing and verbally list their norms for appropriate behavior.
-Participants may be asked to leave only for behavior that is deemed seriously threatening or harmful to other participants and staff. - □ The written policy for refusing to admit, asking a participant to leave or banning a shelter participant from reentering the program must be available and used only when all other options have been explored and the ban is necessary to protect the health and safety of staff and participants.
-Programs will document the behavior, any attempts to remedy the threat, and the efforts to secure more appropriate housing. - □ All shelter participants will be notified of the agency's termination policy.
+excludes inquiries related to the purpose of determining safe placement in temporary emergency shelters that are limited to one sex, or for determining the number of bedrooms to which a household may be entitled.
+The age and/or gender of a child under 18 must not be used as a basis for denying any family's admission to a HUD-funded program.
+Shelters are encouraged to accommodate participant's pets if at all possible.
+There are no fees or rent charged to a shelter participant.
+Providers will outline in writing and verbally list their norms for appropriate behavior.
+Participants may be asked to leave only for behavior that is deemed seriously threatening or harmful to other participants and staff.
+The written policy for refusing to admit, asking a participant to leave or banning a shelter participant from reentering the program must be available and used only when all other options have been explored and the ban is necessary to protect the health and safety of staff and participants.
+Programs will document the behavior, any attempts to remedy the threat, and the efforts to secure more appropriate housing.
+All shelter participants will be notified of the agency's termination policy.
 When it is not possible to provide services because of the participant's behavior, efforts will be made by shelter staff to assist the guest in finding alternatives.
 Access to a shelter is not a privilege and is not taken away except under extreme circumstances.
 (See appeals and termination policies in agency-level standards).